 John Yang (1933–2009) photographed the architecture and streets of New York as well as the surrounding landscape and gardens.
 Using traditional equipment and alternative darkroom techniques, he produced exquisite large format contact prints, often toned rich magentas: 11" x 14", 8" x 10", 5" x 7" and 10" x 78" panoramas.
 All work was printed by Yang himself.

+The John Yang Archive is at The Center for Creative Photography at University of Arizona, Tucson.
 John Yang's work is in the permanent collections of The Metropolitan Museum of Art, The Smithsonian American Art Museum, The Musuem of Modern Art, The New York Public Library, The High Museum, Atlanta, the Chasanoff Collection at the Museum of Fine Arts, Houston, and other public and private collections of photography.
-Photographs are available through The Robert Klein Gallery.
+Photographs are available for purchase through The Robert Klein Gallery.

 When he was 13, he received his first camera, an Argoflex, a present from his father.
 He was smitten and thereafter hooked on photography.
 His first published picture (a winter landscape) appeared on the cover of his school magazine.
 He was initially attracted to the work of the Pictorialists, and later to that of the Purists (Weston, Strand and Cartier-Bresson — through MOMA's monographs).
 "America and Alfred Stieglitz," a book of essays about Stieglitz and his time, made a lasting impression upon him.